slow-session/wellington.session.nz/toolBox/learn-a-tune.md

 ---
 <div>
 <p>
+Just for Development and feedback - not very functional.<br>
 Mock up of tune learning page.
 There are up to 9 loops which can be defined or automatically calculated.
 Neither is happening here.
 The list of tunes on the right will be for choosing a tune to work on.
 The "create player" button is just temporary.

 </p>